Alzheimer’s and Fear of Being Alone: 5 Ways for Caregivers to Cope

 These additional people could be other family members, close friends, or professional caregivers.

-Start by having them come on a regular schedule to help while you’re with your older adult.
+Start by having them come regularly to help while you’re with your older adult.
 Then, slowly ease them into doing more.

 Over time, your older adult will be ok with them taking over while you’re not around.

-2. Involve them in repetitive, soothing activities when you need to step away
+2. Involve them in repetitive, soothing activities if you need to step away

-When this happens, ask your older adult to “help” you and give them a soothing, repetitive task to keep them occupied and take their mind off their fear.
+When this happens, ask your older adult to “help” you and give them a soothing, repetitive task to keep them occupied and distract them from their fear.

 For example, if you need to cook dinner, ask them to sit at the kitchen table and sort a pile of forks and spoons, fold hand towels, smooth crumpled tissue paper, or organize the kitchen junk drawer.
 Any safe activity that doesn’t cause trouble will do.

-The goal isn’t to have your older adult accomplish the task correctly, it’s to keep their hands and mind happily occupied.
+The goal isn’t for your older adult to accomplish the task correctly; it’s to keep their hands and minds happily occupied.

 3. Distract and redirect

-Distracting and redirecting is a helpful technique to try in situations where you need to leave the house or if your older adult has already become highly agitated because you’ve left their sight.
+Distracting and redirecting is helpful when you need to leave the house or if your older adult has already become highly agitated because you’ve left their sight.

-First, find a way to gently validate what they’re saying.
+First, find a way to validate what they’re saying gently.

-Even if they say something like “You hate me, you can’t wait to get away from me, and you’re abandoning me!” you could respond by calmly saying something like “Oh my, you must be feeling very upset.”
+Even if they say something like, “You hate me, you can’t wait to get away from me, and you’re abandoning me!” you could respond calmly by saying, “Oh my, you must be feeling very upset.”

-This type of answer validates their feelings and avoids a bigger fight because you didn’t say that they’re wrong.
+This type of answer validates their feelings and avoids a bigger fight because you didn’t say they were wrong.

-It’s calming even if you didn’t directly agree with what they’ve said because it shows that you recognize how they feel.
+It’s calming even if you didn’t directly agree with what they said because it shows you recognize how they feel.

-Next, find a way to distract them from their worry about you leaving them.
+Next, please find a way to distract them from their worry about you leaving them.

 Then, redirect them to an activity that they enjoy.